Pratik5767/docker-workshop/README.md

-# Docker and PostgreSQL: Data Engineering Workshop
+# Data Engineering using Docker and PostgreSQL

-In this workshop, we will explore Docker fundamentals and data engineering workflows using Docker containers.
+We will explore Docker fundamentals and data engineering workflows using Docker containers.

 **Data Engineering** is the design and development of systems for collecting, storing and analyzing data at scale.